dice2cu/dice2cu.github.io/_posts/2015-03-01-alchemists-code.md

 I doubt it does all of that now, though.
 So it's likely are the above odds are what you can expect to see if you use the companion app to start a new game.

+---

+## Alternative Algorithm

+I initially ended this post after pointing out some problems in the algorithm.
+But I don't feel right about leaving it without looking into how an alternative algorithm could avoid these problems.
+So in the unlikely event that you want to read more, you can continue to [part two](/2015/03/15/alchemists-code-alternate-algorithm.html).

 [1]: http://gserver.czechgames.com/alchemy/